-This pass is within seventeen miles of Monclova, and is regarded as the most perilous in the hills of Coaluula.
-Droves of mules or mustangs are seldom taken over it without serious loss.
-So narrow is the passage, that if an animal make a single misstep, he is precipitated down a precipice some six hundred feet, and if not dashed to pieces, is drowned in the water, unless rescued with the lasso.
-Two of the rancheros were accordingly stationed below, on the bank of the small, deep stream, with lassos, while two remained behind to drive the mustangs.
-Amid their shouts and a shower of stones, the animals commenced their perilous journey, with their noses down to the ground, literally smelling their way.
-They walked carefully along, till the leader had nearly crossed the most hazardous place, when he stumbled, and his hind legs were precipitated over the precipice.
-With his fore feet and nose, he continued to hold on to the narrow path.
-His successor came up and, "following in his footsteps," was soon placed in the same perilous situation.
+This pass is within seventeen miles of Monclova, and is regarded as the most perilous in the hills of Coahuila.
+Droves of unles and mustangs are seldom taken over it without serious loss.
+So narrow is the passage, that if an animal make a single mis-step, he is precipitated down a precipice some six hundred feet, and if not dashed to pieces, is drowned in the water, unless rescued with Two of the rancheros were accordingly stationed the lasso. below, on the bank of the small, deep stream, with lassos, while two remained behind to drive the mustangs.
+Amid their shouts and a shower of stones, the animals commenced their perilous journey, with their noses down to the ground, literally smelling their way They walked carefully along, till the leader had nearly crossed the most hazardous place, when he stumbled, and his hind legs were precipitated over the precipice.
+With his fore feet and nose he continued to hold on to the narrow path.
+His successor came up, and, " following in the footsteps of his predecessor," was soon placed in the same perilous position.
 The third mustang knocked the noses of those two off the path, and losing his own gravity by the act, heels over head, they all rolled down the steep slope together, and bounding in the air from a perpendicular off-set, they were plunged into the torrent below.
 We thought, of course, they were all killed, but they presently rose up from the surface, looking astonished at so unceremonious an immersion, and commenced stemming the current.
-During this time, all eves were turned to the scene below, and the other mustangs had stopped, evidently unwilling to proceed after witnessing the fate of their "illustrious predecessors."
-They were again started, however, and all accomplished the pass with no apparent difficulty.
+During this time. all eyes were turned to the scene below, and the other mustangs had stopped, evidently unwilling to proceed after witnessing the fate of the animals so suddenly launched into the " undiscovered country."
+They were again started, however, and all accomplished the pass without apparent difficulty.
 Only one of the number that had taken a telegraphic jaunt down the precipice, was rescued from the stream alive, and he was left on the ground in a dying condition.

 This was a sad misfortune to us, as the loss of three mustangs left us without a conveyance.
-A ranchero is constitutionally opposed to predestrianism, and our ponies were at once taken to supply the places of those that had been lost.
-The prospect of being near the end of our journey was some consolation; so we set off, descending the mountain on foot, among the sharp stones, thorny shrubs, and wild maguey, which pierced us at almost every step.
-We soon arrived at a small, dingy looking rancho, where we expected to procure refreshments, but were sadly disappointed.
-The place was in a worse state of confusion than the people about Babylon ever dreamed of; and we learned that a party of Camancha Indians, twenty or thirty in number, had pounced down upon the unsuspecting denizens on the previous day, killing several of the men-plundered the houses-and carried off, in triumph, the women and children-leaving the survivors in a state of sorrow bordering on phrenzy.
-We could afford to feel but little sympathy for them, as that article was nearly exhausted from home consumption, and we knew that they only wanted the opportunity to be guilty of a similar outrage themselves.
+A ranchero is constitutionally opposed to pedestrianism, and our ponies were at once taken to supply the places of those that had been lost.
+The prospect of being near the end of our journey was some consolation ; so we set off, descending the mountain on foot, among the sharp stones, thorny shrubs, and wild maguey, which pierced us at almost every step.
+We soon arived at a small, dingy looking rancho, where we expected to procure refreshments, but were sadly disappointed.
+The place was in a worse state of confusion than the people about Babylon ever dreamed of; and we learned that a party of Camancha Indians, twenty or thirty in number, had pounced down upon the unsuspecting denizens on the previous day, killing several of the men - plundered the houses - and carried off, in triumph, the women and children - leaving the survivors in a state of sorrow bordering on phrenzy.
+We could afford to feel but little sympathy for them, as that article was nearly exhausted from home consumption, and we knew that they only wanted the opportunity, to be guilty of a similar outrage themselves.